 Enforcement Mechanism.
 What's missing from the Davis-Stirling Act and case law is any mention of how enforcement occurs.
 The Act simply states that CC&Rs are enforceable.
 (Civ.
 Code §5975(a).)
 The mechanism for enforcing CC&Rs and Rules is left to associations to decide.
 Most use three methods: fines, suspension of privileges, and litigation.

 Adopting Rules.
 To adopt rules, an association must have rulemaking authority conferred by law, the CC&Rs, articles of incorporation or bylaws.
 (Civ.
 Code §4350(b).)
 Some older developments are silent on rulemaking authority.
 Fortunately, governing documents in newer developments all have rulemaking authority since the Department of Real Estate requires it.
 (Cal.
 Code Regs, tit.
 10, §2792.21(a)(7).)
 The board can adopt adopts rules once rulemaking authority has been established.

 Statutory Authority.
 Absent rulemaking authority in the governing documents, associations still have statutory authority to adopt rules for specific matters, such as election rules (Civ.
 Code §5105), architectural rules (Civ.
 Code §4765), IDR policies (Civ.
 Code §5905) and collection policies (Civ.
 Code §5730).

 Rule Adoption Procedure.
-Once authority for making rules has been established, boards of directors must follow a specific process for enacting rules.
-Rules adopted by the associaton cannot be in conflict with the CC&Rs.
-(Ekstrom v.
-Marquesa at Monarch Beach HOA (2008) 168 Cal.App.4th 1111.)
+Once authority for adopting rules has been established, boards of directors must follow a specific process for enacting rules.

-Recommendation: Older documents that lack authority to enact rules and impose penalties should be amended to include authorizing language.
+Recommendation: Older documents that lack authority to enact rules should be amended to include authorizing language.